shekshuev/shekshuev/README.md

 <div align="justify">
   <p>
     I specialize in building applications that combine robust functionality with intuitive user experiences.
-Whether it’s a fast API in Go or a real-time chat application in Elixir, I focus on delivering top-quality code and clean architecture.
+Whether it’s a fast API in NodeJS or a real-time chat application in Elixir, I focus on delivering top-quality code and clean architecture.
   </p>
   <p>
     My current interests revolve around distributed systems, database optimizations, and exploring functional programming paradigms.
 I also enjoy contributing to open-source projects and sharing my knowledge through blogs and talks.